Utilimaster: Products

-In 2011, Isuzu and Utilimaster announced plans for Utilimaster to assemble the Isuzu Reach in their Wakarusa, Indiana, plant.
-It is a commercial step van with much better aerodynamics and a more fuel-efficient engine than other walk-in vans in the class, offering markedly better fuel efficiency.
-On February 14, 2012, Utilimaster announced it would move from Wakarusa, Indiana, to nearby Bristol, Indiana.
+In 2011, Isuzu and Utilimaster announced plans for Utilimaster to assemble the Isuzu Reach in its Wakarusa, Indiana, plant.
+It is a commercial step van with improved aerodynamics and a more fuel-efficient engine than other walk-in vans in the class.
+On February 14, 2012, Utilimaster announced that it would move from Wakarusa to Bristol, Indiana, 17 miles away.

-In 2012, Utilimaster and Smith co-developed an integrated walk-in van design.
-Using Smith's Newton chassis platform.
+In 2012, Utilimaster and Smith co-developed an integrated walk-in van design using Smith's Newton chassis platform.
 The Newton Step Van was available in configurations of 14,000 to 26,000 lbs.
 GVW and 650 to 1,200 cubic feet and provided a range of approximately 100 miles on a single charge.

-In 2015, Utilimaster introduced the first walk-in cargo van named Velocity.
-The Velocity was the most fuel efficient walk-in van when introduced.
+In 2015, Utilimaster introduced the first walk-in cargo van, which they named Velocity.
 The van was developed on the Ford Transit chassis, available in gas, diesel, or CNG/LPG configurations.

 In 2020, at the NTEA's Work Truck Show, Utilimaster announced the Velocity M3, a walk-in cargo van built on the Mercedes Sprinter chassis.
 In 2020, Utilimaster announced the Velocity F2, a sub-10,000 lbs.
 GVWR walk-in cargo van built on the Ford Transit chassis.

-The Velocity F2 combines the comfort, nimbleness, and fuel-efficiency of a cargo van, with the load capacity similar to a traditional walk-in delivery van.
+On 6 March 2023 Utilimaster announced the deployment in 5,860 walk-in vans of its Rapid Driver Cooling System.